Indiana Hoosiers football: Uniforms

 an original design for the traditional IU athletics logo; the design and color combination were reverted to the interlocking-IU logo and official colors of Indiana following the departure of Cameron.

 For the 2018 season, the rear name-plate on the jerseys were not included to keep the uniforms standardized to Indiana's tradition of "honoring "Team Over Self" by not including the players' names on backs of jerseys in any sport"; however, the rear name-plate was added back to the jersey beginning in the 2019 season.

 Helmets

 Indiana has historically used a variation of its red and white scheme in its helmet design.
-These designs have included, but are not limited to: placing the Block-I logo on either side of the helmet (as well as on the front of the helmet - 1959-1961), an all red or all white helmet, the inclusion of the aforementioned redesigned IU logo from the Cam Cameron era (1997-2001), the use of the Indiana State Flag logo on one side of the helmet, as well as an alternating red and chrome-striped helmet.
-Additionally, striping on the helmet have also been included on the varied designs.
+The designs have included, but are not limited to: placing the Block-I logo on either side of the helmet (as well as on the front of the helmet - 1959-1961), an all red or all white helmet, the inclusion of the aforementioned redesigned IU logo from the Cam Cameron era (1997-2001), the use of the Indiana state flag logo on one side of the helmet, as well as an alternating red and chrome-striped helmet.
+Additionally, striping on the helmet has been included on the varied designs.